 MAH, Chartered Accountants, 2nd Floor, 154 Bishopsgate, London, EC2M 4LN.

 ChallengerX plc Ordinary shares of 0.10 pence.

-The entire issued share capital of the company was admitted to trading on the Access Segment of the Aquis Stock Exchange Growth Market (‘Aquis’) on the 23rd December, 2021.
+The initial share capital of the company was admitted to trading on the Access Segment of the Aquis Stock Exchange Growth Market (‘Aquis’) on the 23rd December, 2021.

-The Company has granted warrants to the brokers on Admission to subscribe for an aggregate of 2,875,850 warrants representing 1% of the enlarged share capital.
+The Company currently has 2,875,850 warrants in issue representing 0.68% of the enlarged share capital.

 - Dominique Einhorn owns 77% of M6 Limited

 - Tunch Kashif indirectly holds 8.44% of the Company.